AWARE OF SILENT KILLER DISEASES LIKE HEPATITIS ‘A, B, C’

 Who Is at Risk for Hepatitis B?

-Although unprotected sex is the most common way of becoming infected with hepatitis B, infection is more likely for people who have sex with more than one person.
+Although unprotected sex is the most common way of becoming infected with type B, infection is more likely for people who have sex with more than one person.
 Sharing needles also is an important way of spreading hepatitis B. Other risk factors are being a health care worker, but infection usually is related to needle sticks.
-There is also a risk of getting infected by living with someone who has chronic hepatitis B, in part due to sexual transmission.
+There is also a risk of getting infected by living with someone who has chronic type B, in part due to sexual transmission.

 Chronic Hepatitis B Treatment

-The cure is aimed at controlling the virus and preventing damage to the liver for hepatitis B. Antiviral medications are available which will benefit most people, but the medications need to be chosen carefully, and the treatment needs to be monitored in order to assure successful cure and prevent or treat medication-related side effects.
+The cure is aimed at controlling the virus and preventing damage to the liver for type B. Antiviral medications are available which will benefit most people, but the medications need to be chosen carefully, and the treatment needs to be monitored in order to assure successful cure and prevent or treat medication-related side effects.
 The risks of treatment may not be justified for some individuals.

 What Happens with Hepatitis C?